cert-manager/website/content/en/v1.7-docs/usage/ingress.md

   Ingress resides, as ClusterIssuers are non-namespaced resources.

-- `cert-manager.io/issuer-kind`: the kind of the external issuer resource, for example `AWSPCACIssuer`.
+- `cert-manager.io/issuer-kind`: the kind of the external issuer resource, for example `AWSPCAIssuer`.
 This is only necessary for out-of-tree issuers.

 - `cert-manager.io/issuer-group`: the API group of the external issuer controller, for example `awspca.cert-manager.io`.
 This is only necessary for